Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we present a simple and unified baseline for few-shot instance segmentation, namely \emph{Reference Twice} (RefT).
 We carefully examine the mask-based DETR framework in FSIS and identify two key factors named \emph{support query localization} and \emph{support query categorization}.
-Motivated by these two factors, we propose to reference the model twice on feature level and query level, respectively.
-Specifically, we first design a mask-based dynamic weighting module to enhance support features and then propose to link object queries for better calibration via cross-attention.
-Additionally, RefT can be easily extended to all three settings including FSIS, gFSIS and iFSIS with minor modification.
-Despite its simplicity, RefT achieves state-of-the-art or second-best performance on MS-COCO benchmarks, across all three settings and all shots.
+Specifically, we first design a mask-based dynamic weighting module to aggregate support features and then propose to link object queries for better calibration via cross-attention.
+Additionally, RefT can be easily extended to all three settings including FSIS, gFSIS, and iFSIS with a simple Class-Enhanced BKD loss to solve the difficulty of adapting DETR-like models to incremental settings without selective search or logits distillation.
+To the best of our knowledge, we are the first unified architecture to support three different few-shot settings Despite its simplicity, RefT achieves state-of-the-art or second-best performance on MS-COCO and LVIS benchmarks, across all settings and all shots.
+We hope our framework can be a solid baseline for instance-level few-shot segmentation problems.

+\textbf{Limitation and Future Work.} Currently, RefT fails to perform well in the one-shot setting.
+One shot makes the guidance of the reference-twice modules unreliable because the support features deviate from the true class distribution.
+One potential solution is to improve the single object matching ability to fix this issue.